Balaclava by Chris Green

 The coach has just left the bus station.
-We are waiting at the lights when, through the back window, I catch a glimpse of a man in a balaclava.
-He is running through the crowd.
-He has a handgun.
-He waves it around.
-He is shouting something.
-He begins to fire shots indiscriminately at the passengers in the bay next to the one our coach has just drawn out from.
+We are waiting at the lights when, through the back window, I catch a glimpse of a man in a balaclava, running through the crowd.
+He is waving a handgun around.
+He shouts out something.
+He fires shots indiscriminately at the passengers in the bay next to the one our coach has just pulled out from.
 I am paralysed.
 I can’t believe this is happening.
-The lights change and our coach moves off.
-The man in the balaclava fires more shots.
+As the lights change and our coach moves off, the gunman fires more shots.

 ‘Did you just see that?’
 I shout to the woman who is sharing the long back seat with me.

 It is a pointless question.
-It is clear that she didn’t see anything.
+It is clear she didn’t see anything.
 She has her head in a Jodi Picoult paperback.
-Change Of Heart or something like that.
 She is about forty and dressed for a long journey with lots of layers, maroons and purples.
 She is surrounded by a good selection of mismatched travel bags.
 She is using the luggage to guard her space.
-She does not want anyone else to take the seat.
+She does not want anyone else to take the seat next to her.
 Her body language further suggests that she does not want to enter into a conversation with a strange man on a coach, especially one who is behaving hysterically.

 ‘What!’ she says, not looking up from her book.

-‘There was a man firing shots,’ I say.
+‘There was a man in a balaclava firing shots,’ I say.

-The man in the seat in front of us has turned round.
-He gets up from his seat and comes back to where I am sitting and wipes the window with the sleeve of his jacket, but it is too late.
+The man in the seat in front of us has turned around.
+He gets up and comes back to where I am sitting.
+He wipes the window with the sleeve of his jacket.
+But it is too late.
 The coach has turned the corner.

 ‘He was there,’ I say.
 ‘A man in a balaclava.
 Firing shots.
 Into the crowd waiting for the coach.’

-I want to tell him I am sure I saw the gunman, but I feel intimidated.
-I wonder whether I should try to attract the attention of the coach driver, to get him to turn the coach around to check, but why would he believe me?
-Even if he were to go for my story, why would he want to put us all in danger?
+I feel intimidated by his attitude.
+I wonder whether I should try to attract the attention of the coach driver, to get him to turn the coach around to find out what is going on.
+But even if he were to go for my story, why would he want to put us all in danger?
 Health and Safety would dictate that coach drivers are required to put the passengers’ safety first at all times.
 They probably have a procedure to follow regarding terrorist activity.

 ‘You OK, bud?’ he says.
 His accent is difficult to place, somewhere between the Midlands and the Moon.
 ‘You were having a bit of a turn back there.’

 I remember learning at school that Balaclava gets its name from an 1854 battle in the Crimean War which was part of the Siege of Sevastopol to capture Russia’s principal naval base on the Black Sea.
-British troops used them to protect themselves against the bitter cold.
-They convey a more sinister message on the streets today.
-To most people they represent a warning that something bad is about to happen.
+British troops used these face coverings to protect themselves against the bitter cold.
+On the streets today, balaclavas convey a more sinister message.
+To most people, they represent a warning that something bad is about to happen.

-The coach is supposed to have wi-fi but I can’t get anything on my phone.
+The coach claims to have free Wi-Fi, but I can’t get in on my phone.
 What I witnessed though is sure to be on the TV news later.
 It will be the main story.
 The gunman will probably have been shot by police marksmen, maybe in another location, He will have gone down fighting to further his cause.
 Martyrs help to raise the profile of terrorist organisations.
 This is one of their recruiting strategies.
-The newsreader will say how many people were killed and a reporter will interview some witnesses to the incident.
+The newsreader will say how many people were killed, and a reporter will interview some witnesses to the incident.
 A security expert with an unlikely name will suggest it is time to raise the threat level from substantial to severe perhaps even critical.
 Over the next few days, there will be speculation as to how the gunman slipped through the net.
 Why hadn’t the security services flagged up such an obvious killer?
 They will talk about radicalisation without anyone explaining exactly what radicalisation involves.

 I get home and switch on the news channel.
 Halo asks me what is wrong.
-I normally greet her with more fondness and almost never watch the news.
+I normally greet her with more fondness, and rarely watch the news.

 ‘Haven’t you heard anything?’
 I say.

 There is nothing about it on the news.
-There are reports of boatloads of migrants arriving on a small Greek island, and update on the Portuguese debt crisis and a lengthy analysis of England’s humiliating exit from the European Championships at the hands of San Marino.
+There are reports of boatloads of migrants arriving on the Kent coast, an update on the debt crisis and a lengthy analysis of England’s humiliating exit from the European Championships at the hands of San Marino.

-I give a detailed account of what I saw to Halo.
+I give Halo a detailed account of what I saw.

-I do not tell her that I have been taking a few days off work, in fact, I lost my job two weeks ago after they noticed I was behaving strangely, but knowing how disappointed Halo would be I have not got around to telling her.
-I have been going through the motions of going to work, but instead of staying in my usual accommodation which was tied in with the job, I have been hanging out with my old college friend, Jazz.
+I do not tell her that I have been taking a few days off work.
+In fact, I lost my job two weeks ago after they noticed I was behaving strangely, but knowing how disappointed Halo would be, I have not gotten around to telling her.
+Meanwhile, I have been going through the motions of going off to work, but instead of staying in my usual accommodation which was tied in with the job, I have been hanging out with my old college friend, Jazz.
 Apart from anything else, Halo doesn’t approve of Jazz.
-As his name suggests, he is a musician and she understands that musicians have all kinds of bad habits.
+As his name suggests, he is a musician, and she understands that musicians have all kinds of bad habits.

 I start searching the internet.
-The web is often quicker off the mark with breaking news than television.
+The web is often quicker off the mark than the television news channels with breaking stories.
 There has to be something here.
-To my amazement though, none of the news sites has anything relating to this attack, or for that matter any attack.
+To my amazement, though, none of the news sites has anything relating to this attack, or for that matter any attack.
 I google likely search terms in case the news media has overlooked it, coach station, balaclava, handgun, that sort of thing.
 Google comes up with pages and pages of special offers from National Express, cosmopolitan ranges of protective headgear and a bewildering array of handguns.

 Over the weekend, I can’t stop thinking about what I saw.
 More and more details about the incident come back to me.
 I explain this to Doctor Stoner.
-He tells me that I am delusional and my delusions, along with my erratic behaviour are likely to be attributable to skunk.
+He suggests my erratic behaviour is likely to be attributable to skunk.
 Skunk, he explains, doodling on his desk pad, does not affect the brain in the same way that weed does.
 Traditional weed or hash has a balanced THC: CBD ratio.
-With skunk, the psychoactive element, THC is not balanced by the anti psychotic element, CBD.
+With skunk, THC, the psychoactive element is not balanced by the anti-psychotic element, CBD.
 In a word, skunk is very high in THC and very low in CBD.
 This increases the risk of paranoia and even psychosis.

 ‘But I don’t smoke skunk, Doctor,’ I say.